rubennp91/InstaQuotes/README.md

 ```
 InstaGibberish.py natgeo "Snoop Dogg" en
 ```
-It will ask for an instagram username and a password.
-If not provided it will fetch the public pictures.
+The login is by default deactivated but it can be activated by uncommenting the lines in getLogin.
+Without an approved follow and a login you can only download the public pictures, which is what the script does by default.

 Languages supported: en, es, de, fr, it